 They will then be rolled out in full in phases across the country in 2021 and 2022.

-We anticipate beginning to deliver T Levels at Leicester College in September 2021 – so for students who are entering year 10 in September 2019.
+We will begin to deliver T Levels at Leicester College in September 2021 – so for students who are entering year 10 in September 2019 – in